harryzec/Dynamite-Hero/README.md

 ### Discoball

-Using some circular motion and math tricks I developed a disco ball, the discoball and the particles inside changes velocity based on your streak.
+Using some circular motion, I developed a disco ball. the particles inside the ball change velocity based on your streak.
 A streak goes up to 3 and down to -3.
 The game starts you off at 0.

 ```Javascript
 if (current.game){